Wheaton, IL · DuPage County

 What installers know about lighting Wheaton.

 Wheaton leans into a small-city holiday season built around its downtown: the tree lighting and window displays along Hale and Front Streets draw crowds, and Cosley Zoo's winter hours give families a seasonal ritual on the site of a former train depot.
 Nearby Cantigny Park, on Winfield Road, lights its formal gardens and drives regional traffic.
 For installers, the town splits into two jobs: the older neighborhoods east and near downtown, where steep Tudor and colonial rooflines rise over mature oaks and require careful clipping on cedar and complex gables, and the newer subdivisions west of the center — Amberwood Estates, Muirfield Circle — where custom brick homes offer longer, cleaner roof runs.
 The Illinois Prairie Path and Lincoln Marsh thread greenways through town, so tree-wrapping requests are frequent.
-As the county seat with a strong Wheaton College presence, the town books steadily; established crews serving Glen Ellyn and Wheaton together tend to fill their calendars by the end of October.
+As the county seat with a strong Wheaton College presence, the town books steadily; established installers who cover Glen Ellyn and Wheaton together tend to fill their calendars by the end of October.

 As the DuPage County seat, Wheaton pairs a dense core of historic homes and downtown condominiums with a steady westward march of postwar and 1980s–90s subdivisions.
 Expect steep-gabled Tudors and center-entrance colonials near the center, Cape Cods and brick ranches on the older side streets, and custom brick two-stories in enclaves like Muirfield Circle and Amberwood Estates.
 Deep, tree-shaded cul-de-sac lots are common, and mature oaks over second-story ridgelines are a defining feature of the older neighborhoods.